 - If the concentration has a core course, it should be completed first before petitioning courses not on the approved list.

 - Study Abroad courses: up to two relevant courses may be used for the major and must go into the concentration.

 The petition process is simple, and the vast majority are approved.

 - We prefer that petitions are for current courses or courses taken in the previous semester.
 You may consult with Dr. Greene or Dr. Barnes in advance about a course you want to take and may need to petition.
 Complete core courses before petitioning concentration courses.

-- On the form, make an specific argument demonstrating how the material in the specific course applies to the intellectual focus of your concentration, and fits with the other courses in your concentration.
+- On the form, make an specific argument demonstrating how the material in the specific course is directly relevant to your concentration, and fits with the other courses in your concentration.

 - Submit the petition and a course syllabus to Dr. Barnes or Dr. Greene

 Note: The list of pre-approved courses for each concentration is evaluated and updated every year.
 Courses dropped from the pre-approved list continue to count for the major

 (1) if the course counted for the concentration when it was taken and